provable-things/ethereum-api/lib-experimental/README.md

 Contract sources and associated computation archive can be found at: https://github.com/oraclize/ethereum-examples/tree/master/solidity/lib-experimental

-Direct browser-solidity link to examples: https://dapps.oraclize.it/browser-solidity/#version=soljson-v0.4.11+commit.68ef5810.js&optimize=false&gist=ad3d1f6007942b727f5909b55e6445d2
+Direct browser-solidity link to examples: https://dapps.oraclize.it/browser-solidity/#version=soljson-v0.4.19+commit.c4cbbb05.js&optimize=false&gist=ad3d1f6007942b727f5909b55e6445d2

-NOTE: if the `OffchainConcat.sol` contract returns an empty string as the result, ensure the multihash can be retrieved from IPFS, and if not, you must run your own IPFS daemon, serving the archive.
+NOTE: if the `OffchainConcat.sol` contract returns an empty string as the result, ensure the multihash can be retrieved from IPFS, and if not, you must run your own IPFS daemon, serving the archive, or upload using Infura.